judofyr/temple/README.md

     Tilt.new('example.ext').render     # => Render a file
     MyTemplate.new { "String" }.render # => Render a string

 Installation
 ------------

+You need Ruby 1.8.7 or Ruby 1.9.2 to work with Temple.
+Temple is published as a Ruby Gem which can be installed as following:

     $ gem install temple